L400-RTI/Training-material/modules/12 - CICD and ALM.md

 To deploy across Dev → Test → Prod:

 1. Parameterize workspace IDs and environment-specific configurations in your CI/CD pipeline.
-2. Use the same API payload, adjusting displayName or properties as needed.
+2. Use the same API payload, adjusting displayName or propeReal-Time Intelligencees as needed.
-3. Map logical IDs in platform.json to maintain artifact dependencies (e.g., Eventhouse binding).
+3. Map logical IDs in platform.json to maintain aReal-Time Intelligencefact dependencies (e.g., Eventhouse binding).

 Implement validation after deployment by querying: